rainbowcake/rainbowcake-templates/README.md

 C:\Program Files\Android\Android Studio\plugins\android\lib\templates\other
 ```

-This does have the issue of having to be removed during Android Studio updates, which can be solved by the other installation mode instead:
+This does have the issue of having to be removed during Android Studio updates, which can be solved by the other installation mode mentioned above.

 ### Usage